glennj/exercism.io/python/meetup/README.md

 # Meetup

+Welcome to Meetup on Exercism's Python Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Calculate the date of meetups.

 Typically meetups happen on the same day of the week.
 In this exercise, you